microsoft/msrd-rest-samples/README.md

 This repository contains samples of how to programmatically access the Springfield service SDK.

+###Prerequisite:
+Contact the Springfield team at fuzzing@microsoft.com to have your Springfield account enabled for SDK use.

 ## Obtaining an SDK token
 - Login to your Springfield account
 - Click on 'Settings' at the top right corner of the page